MinuteKeep vs Ownr: Honest Comparison for Canadian Businesses (2026)

 - No email delivery: You get a PDF file.
 That's it.
 No way to send it directly to shareholders or store it in your corporate records system.

-3. Customer Support Is Weak
+3. Customer Support Is Slow for Critical Issues

 Ownr's support is email-only.
 For a critical compliance issue (like a rejected annual filing), you might wait 24-48 hours for a response.